Sunday, April 18, 2021

 9pm: NEW Power of the Paddle

-Witness one man’s grueling voyage across the length of the Chesapeake Bay on a standup paddleboard in an effort to raise money for oyster restoration.
-A difficult feat for even the most well-conditioned athlete, the film follows this physically and emotionally challenging--some might say crazy-- journey from Havre de Grace, Maryland in the north to where the Bay meets the open ocean near Cape Henry, Virginia.
+Witness one man’s grueling voyage across the length of the Chesapeake Bay on a stand-up paddleboard in an effort to raise money for oyster restoration.
+The film follows his feat, difficult for even the most well-conditioned athlete.
+Witness the paddleboarder’s physically and emotionally challenging − some might say crazy − journey from Havre de Grace, Maryland, in the north to where the Bay meets the open ocean near Cape Henry, Virginia.

 Preview: Power of the Paddle